 • being diabetic

-These lifestyle factors determine to a large degree whether you go on to develop cancers or a heart attack, and the younger you start a healthful lifestyle, the lower your risk.
+The lifestyle factors listed here determine to a large degree whether you go on to develop cancers or a heart attack.
+The younger you are when ylou start a healthful lifestyle, the lower your risk.